HealthBioscienceIDEAS/microscopy-novice/learners/setup.md

 If not then please check the installation first by re-running the above steps and checking for any error messages in the terminal output.
-If that fails please get in touch with the course organisers for help.](fig/plate1-blue.png){alt="A screenshot of freshly opened Plate1-Blue-A-12-Scene-3-P3-F2-03.czi" width='80%'}
+If that fails please get in touch with the course organisers for help.](fig/plate1-blue.png){
+alt="Plate1-Blue-A-12-Scene-3-P3-F2-03.czi displayed in Napari.
+A few oval-shaped yeast cells are displayed in this grayscale image." width='80%'}

 Close napari: `File > exit`